Dunman High School: Co-curricular activities

-Student Council

-The student council is the student welfare body that work closely with the school committee to bring forth initiatives and changes for the school.
-They are also responsible for the daily functions of the school.

 Relations with other schools

 It is not officially affiliated with any other school.
 However, it holds an annual sports meet with Chung Cheng High School (Main), Ngee Ann Secondary School and Temasek Secondary School called the Four-School Combined Athletics Meet since 1980, in which students aged 13 to 16 from the four schools compete in Track & Field events.
 The original four schools were Dunman, Chung Cheng High School (Main), Chung Cheng High School (Branch) (now Chung Cheng High School (Yishun)) and Yuying Secondary School.